sozip/sozip-spec/spec.md

   or appending the updated version of the modified file at the end of the ZIP (with modification of the corresponding central header record).

-# Annex D: Discussion about design choices
+# Annex C: Discussion about design choices

 * Why use the Deflate compression and not an alternative compression method ?